d0ku/e_register/README.md

 [![Build Status](https://travis-ci.com/d0ku/e_register.svg?token=czCs7ySFgsJtHB5vZwPp&branch=master)](https://travis-ci.com/d0ku/e_register)

+## Disclaimer

+That's first web app I have ever written, and I really believed it will be much less work than it happened to be.
+That version has base for sessions, login and stuff like that implemented, it has no real use at the moment.

 ## Important

 By default Makefile configures PostgreSQL to be run on local machine, not on remote server.
 If that's not the case for you, it has to be changed.